 5. Do a 6 week, 12 week or 26-week P3 Challenge—no matter where you work or live!

 Want to empower the Family Readiness Group?
 Your co-workers?
-Get a group together and share the P3 26-week Challenge!
+Get a group together and share the P3 challenge ideas.
 Create competitions between different groups at your office or in your community using the P3 Total Army Family Challenge guide available in this site's Download Center.
 Friends and Family provide support when the going gets tough, but together your community can perform at their best!

 - Use the P3 Total Army Family Challenge to create a healthy competition in the FRG, your office, a club or coffee group, or within your own family.